HarshNarayanRawat/Amazon_Prime_EDA_Project-SQL/README.md

 ## Overview
-This project involves a comprehensive analysis of Amazon Prime's movies and TV shows data using SQL.
+This project involves a comprehensive analysis of Amazon Prime Video's movies and TV shows data using SQL.
 The goal is to extract valuable insights and answer various business questions based on the dataset.

 ## Objectives
 - Analyze the distribution of content types (Movies vs TV Shows).